Canonical connection on contact manifolds: Introduction

-We would like to note that Axioms (4) and (5) are nothing but properties of the canonical connection on the tangent bundle of the (non-Hausdorff) almost K\"ahler manifold $(\widehat Q, \widehat{d\lambda},\widehat J_\xi)$ lifted to $\xi$.
+The main purpose of the present paper is to introduce the notion of the \emph{contact triad connection} of the triad $(Q,\lambda,J)$ which is the contact analog to the Ehresman-Libermann's notion of \emph{canonical connection} on the almost K\"ahler manifold $(M,\omega,J)$.
+(See \cite{ehres-liber}, \cite{libermann54}, \cite{libermann55}, \cite{kobayashi}, \cite{gaudu} for general exposition on the canonical connection.) \begin{theorem}[Contact triad connection] Let $(Q,\lambda,J)$ be any contact triad of contact manifold $(Q,\xi)$, and $g$ the contact triad connection.
+Then there exists a unique affine connection $\nabla$ that has the following properties: \begin{enumerate} \item $\nabla$ is a Riemannian connection of the triad metric. \item The torsion tensor of $\nabla$ satisfies $T(X_\lambda, Y)=0$ for all $Y \in TQ$. \item $\nabla_{X_\lambda} X_\lambda = 0$ and $\nabla_Y X_\lambda\in \xi$, for $Y\in \xi$. \item $\nabla^\pi := \pi \nabla|_\xi$ defines a Hermitian connection of the vector bundle $\xi \to Q$ with Hermitian structure $(d\lambda, J)$. \item The $\xi$ projection, denoted by $T^\pi: = \pi T$, of the torsion $T$ has vanishing $(1,1)$-component in its complexification, i.e., satisfies the following properties: for all $Y$ tangent to $\xi$, $T^\pi(JY,Y) = 0$. \item For $Y\in \xi$, $ \nabla_{JY} X_\lambda+J\nabla_Y X_\lambda = 0. $ \end{enumerate} We call $\nabla$ the contact triad connection. \end{theorem} Recall that the leaf space of Reeb foliations of the contact triad $(Q,\lambda,J)$ canonically carries a (non-Hausdorff) almost K\"ahler structure which we denote by $ (\widehat Q,\widehat{d\lambda},\widehat J). $ We would like to note that Axioms (4) and (5) are nothing but properties of the canonical connection on the tangent bundle of the (non-Hausdorff) almost K\"ahler manifold $(\widehat Q, \widehat{d\lambda},\widehat J_\xi)$ lifted to $\xi$.
+(In fact, as in the almost K\"ahler case, vanishing of $(1,1)$-component also implies vanishing of $(2,0)$-component and hence the torsion automatically becomes $(0,2)$-type.)
 On the other hand, Axioms (1), (2), (3) indicate this connection behaves like the Levi-Civita connection when the Reeb direction $X_\lambda$ get involved.
 Axiom (6) is an extra requirement to connect the information in $\xi$ part and $X_\lambda$ part, which is used to dramatically simplify our calculation in \cite{oh-wang1}, \cite{oh-wang2}.

-The contact triad connection $\nabla$ canonically induces a Hermitian connection for the Hermitian vector bundle $(\xi,J,g_\xi)$ with $g_\xi = d\lambda(\cdot, J \cdot)|_\xi$.
-We call this vector bundle connection the \emph{contact Hermitian connection}.

-In fact, one can explicitly write the formula for the contact triad connection in terms of the Levi-Civita connection.